peaclab/PACT/HybridWick/Readme.md

   <img src="/image/HybridParam.png">
 </p>

+Users also need to use the dry_out.py script to test whether the current hybrid wick structure satisfies the dry-out constraint.

 To run two-phase VCs with hybrid wick evaporators simulations, go to the scripts folder and run the following script:
 ```python